 All of those wonderful things from your favorite transforming robot shows and comics?
-You get none of that starting out, other than transforming in something decently cool and being a fucking robot.
-Those cool things include things like: flying outside of alt-mode, integrated weapons, energy swords, combining with other robots, turning into a city, changing size when you transform etc. Other than your size, these are not tied to your level.
-All that leveling does is give you more of what you get for leveling in your system (in LotFPs that's your hit dice/points, saving throws, and maybe something else like a small number of skills).
+You get none of that starting out, other than transforming into something cool and being a fucking robot.
+Those cool things you don't get initially include things like: flying outside of alt-mode, integrated weapons, energy swords, combining with other robots, turning into a city, changing size when you transform etc. Other than your size, these are not tied to your level.
+All that leveling does is give you more of what you get for leveling in your system.

 In order to get those cool other things, you need to find raw materials, a computer and repair/manufacturing facility, and/or the components that do what you want, and in the case of mass displacement, a total rebuild, or gaining additional alt-modes, more hit dice.

-You can add a level of mass displacement every 2 hit dice.
+You can add a level of mass displacement every 2 levels.
 You can add an additional alt-mode every 3 levels.
-You can increase your primary mode's size one level every 4 hit dice, which also effects the size of your alt-modes unless you have mass displacement for each one.
-Instead of improve your base size, you can get a transector or load-bearer armor, which is effectively increasing your primary mode's size while still leaving you free to roam in human-sized areas.
+You can increase your primary mode's size one level every 4 level, which also effects the size of your alt-modes unless you have mass displacement for each one.
+Instead of improving your base size, you can get a transector or load-bearer armor, which is effectively increasing your primary mode's size while still leaving you free to roam in human-sized areas.
 Each of these improvements cost an amount of silver/gold/credits equal to the experience points needed to the second highest level earned.
 This might seem expensive, but you are effectively buying built-in magic items with the treasure you used to level.

-Just because you are from a highly technologically advance species does not mean you are skilled technician.
+Just because you are from a highly technologically advanced species does not mean you are skilled technician.
 You cannot "hack" computers, perform "surgery" on yourself or other mechanical things, or other things that rightfully belong under the purview of professionals.
-If it's the kind of thing you, the player would consulate a professional for it's not something your space robot can innately do.
+If it's the kind of thing you, the player, would consult a professional for it's not something your space robot can innately do.
 They can however, do a lot of things that a member of a technological species could reasonably be expected to: operate a personal conveyance, operate computers, use weapons, perform first aid etc.